Client Details: Pont Joe Calzaghe Bridge, Caerphilly County Borough Council

 Because APT have over 25 years of experience in commercial high-level bridge cleaning, we could effectively and safely apply our tested methodology using specialist high level cleaning equipment combined with our specialist cleaning products to provide an acceptable safe system of works whilst the bridge was still in operation.

 We carried out the project working around busy periods with safe pedestrian and management in place.
-We used our rope access and high-level commercial cleaning teams for the highest points of the bridge which were over 20 meters high.
+We used our rope access and high-level commercial cleaning teams for the highest points of the bridge which were over 20 metres high.

 A very successful result which exceeded the client’s expectations.
 Both Caerphilly County Borough Council and local residents commented on how the improvement had made a huge difference to the overall look of the area.